AUTOSHOW-Chinese woman's Tesla protest prompts 5-day detention, company apology | Law-Order

 Zhang was ordered detained for "disrupting public order," while Li received a warning, police said.
 Videos that went viral on Monday showed Zhang wearing a T-shirt emblazoned with the words "The brakes don't work" and shouting similar accusations while staff and security struggled to restore calm.

-Late on Tuesday, Tesla issued a statement apologising for not addressing the customer's complaint in a timely manner, and said it would conduct a self-inspection of its service and operations in China.
+Late on Tuesday, Tesla issued a statement apologizing for not addressing the customer's complaint in a timely manner and said it would conduct a self-inspection of its service and operations in China.
 Tesla sells roughly 30% of its cars in China, made at its Shanghai factory.
 But it has faced occasional criticism over issues such as complaints of battery fires.

 Monday's incident led state broadcaster CCTV to call for an investigation of reported brake problems on Tesla cars, while China's anti-graft watchdog weighed in with a commentary saying such disputes should be resolved within the rule of law.
 "Individuals should not take extreme measures, and enterprises should not be arrogant and unreasonable," the Central Commission for Discipline Inspection said late on Tuesday.